 List project partners and their role and contribution to the project.
 Attach a Partner Contribution Form (Manual 18, Appendix G) from each partner in PRISM.
 Refer to Manual 18, Section 3 for when this is required.

 The Land Trust is actively working with Island County, which will be the primary partner and ultimate owner of the properties.
 The Land Trust will continue to work with Island County throughout the grant process and will do all of the work related to the project scope in this application, including hiring contractors for due diligence work like appraisals, surveys and environmental assessments.

+The Friends of Camano Island Parks (FOCIP) have also committed to the in-kind contribution of long-term trail maintenance and invasive species control.

 Stakeholder outreach.
 Discuss whether this project has any opposition or barriers to completion, besides funding.
 Describe your public outreach and feedback you have received.
 Are there any public safety concerns with the project?
 How will you address those concerns?

 To date, the Land Trust has officially reached out to the landowners, and Island County’s Public Works and Parks Departments.
 In addition, the project was included in recent newsletters and at tabling events that attract Camano Island residents.
 Input from all parties has been highly supportive of the project.
+Over $320,000 of private donations have come in since the pre-application, including a $10,000 Make a Difference Day Award from the 12th graders at Stanwood High School, who chose the Land Trust’s Barnum Point acquisition as their award recipient.
+The remaining donations ($310,000) are donor-restricted for protection of the Phase 1 – East Tract.

 Supplemental Questions